gabfl/mysql_generate_series/README.md

 ### Tips and tricks

- * The temporary table used to store results `series_tmp` is dropped and recreated on each call to gererate_series().
-As a temporary table, it will only be available within the current session and to the current user.
+ * The temporary table used to store results `series_tmp` is dropped and recreated on each call to generate_series().
+As a temporary table, `series_tmp` will only be available within the current session and to the current user.
 It will also automatically dropped when the connection is closed.

 ### Authors